vincentfree/kotlin-gs-presentation/index.md

 Flow control structures can be used as expressions which can produce a result.
 Making the code much more consise and readable.

+> Kotlin doesn't have a turnary operator.
+It's replaced by the if/else expression.

 ```kotlin
 // if-else expression
 val result = if (true) "true" else "false" // "true"